xgzlucario/ascii_videos/README.md

 # ascii_videos

-A project that converts video to ascii characters and print them in the terminal.
+A project that converts pictures or video to ascii characters and output in terminal.

 ## Environment